How Does the Union County Sheriff Sale Process Start?

 - Submitting a Loan Modification Application.
 In many instances, if you submit a complete loan modification application at least 38 days before the Sheriff Sale, the lender must halt the sale and review the application.
 They should also provide the right to appeal any decision before conducting the sale.
 The Sheriff Sale Process cannot proceed if you are being reviewed for a loan modification.

 - Adjourning the Sheriff Sale.
-You are entitled to two adjournments of two weeks each, or 28 days total.
+You are entitled to two adjournments of up to 30 days each, or 60 days total.
 You can obtain the adjournments by contacting the Sheriff’s Office.
 We advise to wait until 1-2 days before the sale before using your adjournment.
 This will avoid wasting your adjournment if the lender was planning to adjourn the sale.

 - Staying the Sheriff Sale.
 You can file a motion with the judge to request a stay of sale once you have used both adjournments.